cesarenaldi/iniettore/migrating.md

 ## Child contexts
 ### Before

-Iniettore pre-v4 have an explicit way to create a context hierarchy.
+Iniettore pre-v4 had an explicit way to create a context hierarchy.
 This was achieved via the `context.createChild(fn)`.

 Child contexts used to serve two purposes:
 - let a child context inherit mappings defined in their parent context.
 - bind the lifecycle of a child context to the lifecycle of their parent context.
 If the parent context were to be destroyed, the child context would have been destroyed as well.

-**NOTE:** This second aspect was poorly documented so there is a chance you might not have taken advantage of this aspects in your usage of iniettore.
+**NOTE:** This second aspect was poorly documented so there is a chance you might not have taken advantage of it in your usage of Iniettore.

 A typical usage of Child contexts in pre-v4 could have looked like the following example.